Food Waste

 Option 1: Food Composting Drop-Off

-This option is FREE and OPEN TO THE PUBLIC.
+Residents may bring their food waste to any one of the eight designated drop-off sites located around the City: This option is FREE and OPEN TO THE PUBLIC.
 Simply collect your food scraps in an air-tight container at home, bring food scraps to any of the following drop-off locations, and empty into the provided bins.
-Visit the Portland Sustainability Office’s website to learn more.

 Option 2: Private Curbside Service